sebastiankasprzak/aws-amplify-workshop-react-native/00-prerequisites/README.md

 Configure Amplify CLI.
 For further details you can [watch the video guide](https://docs.amplify.aws/cli/start/install#option-1-watch-the-video-guide) or follow [these instructions](https://docs.amplify.aws/cli/start/install#option-2-follow-the-instructions)

+For local mocking features, JDK is required to be installed.
+Amazon has a version of JDK at no cost and multi-platform called [Amazon Corretto](https://docs.aws.amazon.com/corretto/latest/corretto-17-ug/downloads-list.html)

 ---

 ## Let's begin!